 (c) - A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
-Answer: No impact.

 Staff concluded increased noise levels due to compliance measures will not be permanent.

 (d) - A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?